Volga Tatars: Nukrat Tatars

 Nukrat Tatars (Noqrat tatarları) live mainly in Udmurtia (Yukamensky, Glazovsky, Balezinsky, Yarsky districts) and Kirov Oblast.
 They are divided into subgroups Nukrat and Chepetsky.
 They speak Tatar with characteristic of the southern Udmurt.
 Their name comes from the village of Noqrat, which was first mentioned in 1542 along with the cities of the Vyatka land.
 Their formation was influenced by Udmurts and the Besermyan.
 They practice Islam.

-In 1920s the number of Nukrat Tatars was around 15,000 people.
+In the 1920s the number of Nukrat Tatars was around 15,000 people.

 Perm Tatars

 Perm Tatars (Perm' tatarları), also known as the Ostyaks in Russian sources during 15th and early 17th century, live mainly in the Perm Krai and Sverdlovsk Oblast.
 The Ostyaks were in the sphere of influence of the Kazan Khanate as a separate ethno-political entity (Ostyak, or Kostyak land).
 One significant ethnic component of the Perm Tatars was the Nogai-Kipchak population of the Perm region.
 Also, Kazan Tatars and partly Mishars who moved from the Middle Volga region to the Perm Territory in 16th - early 17th centuries had an influence.
 Perm Tatars are divided into 4 subgroups: Mullinskaya, Kungurskaya, Tanypovskaya and Krasnoufimskaya.

 In early 1900s their number was 52 700 thousand people.
 Like the Tatar majority, they practice Islam.